 Of course the obvious question that emerges from this weird management practice is, where does all that unpaid bonus money go?
 I’ve wondered this for years, but I have never gotten a sensible answer.
 I did find it fascinating, however, that the one year our department missed its aggregate target, the big boss’s first reaction was to better motivate people the following year with an even greater mark-up on their quotas.

-Adding to the pressure on the rank and file Is the fact that, all the while they’re trying to achieve artificially inflated revenue goals, the sales teams are being ruthlessly micromanaged.
+Adding to the pressure on the rank and file is the fact that the whole time they’re trying to achieve artificially inflated revenue goals, the sales teams are being ruthlessly micromanaged.
 Each sales person has to report on his activities directly to his supervisor every three hours throughout the day.
 All day.
 Every day.
 I am not making that up.
 Honestly, I’m surprised these people haven’t opted to have their phones surgically attached to their heads by now.
 (3)

 And yet, the funny thing is that all this pressure seems to generate pretty terrific results.
 Our department is almost always the corporate leader in revenue and profit.
 As a result, our big boss has been in his position for 15 years.
 This is nearly unheard of in a corporate culture that loves nothing more than to shuffle people around from one post to the next every few years, with little to no regard for what the employee actually wants to do.
 Practices that might well cause productivity to collapse elsewhere seem to bear at least some fruit in Japan.
 Sure, morale might suck, but at least everyone has something in common to bitch about.
 So, yay?